A Classical Skull-Mask Baseline, and What 5 MRI Slices Did Not Prove

 Interpretation: Pixels with brightness < 23 are background/skull bone (dark), and pixels ≥ 23 are brain/scalp tissue (bright).

-Step 3: Connected Component Analysis
+Step 3: Connected Components: The Intended Rule

-| Region | Characteristic |
+| Region candidate | Rule |

 |---|---|

-| Scalp | Touches the image border |
+| Scalp candidate | A bright component that touches the image border |

-| Brain | Does NOT touch the image border |
+| Brain candidate | A bright component that does not touch the image border |

 1